 - 1.1 This document is about the Shared Access licence.
-It is intended to provide guidance on these licences, how they can be used and our processes, that new users (who might not be familiar with obtaining licences from Ofcom or be aware of what spectrum options are available) may find helpful.
-It includes information on how much the licence costs, how you can apply for a licence, and what terms and conditions you have to adhere to if you have a licence. - 1.2 In July 2019, Ofcom published a Statement, "Enabling wireless innovation through local licensing", which introduced two new licence products to make it easier for a wider range of users in the UK to access radio spectrum on a shared basis.1

-1.3 These are:

-- the Shared Access licence, which gives access to several spectrum bands which support mobile technology; and - the Local Access licence, which provides a way for other users to access spectrum which has already been licensed to the UK's Mobile Network Operators (MNOs), in locations where an MNO is not using their spectrum.
-You can find the guidance document for the Local Access licence on the Ofcom website.2 - 1.4 A Shared Access licence can support wireless connectivity to a business or site, in a way that can be more secure than licence exempt technology like Wi-Fi, but more customisable than using a solution from an MNO.
+It is intended to provide guidance on these licences, how they can be used and our processes, which new users may find helpful.1 It includes information on how much the licence costs, how you can apply for a licence, and what terms and conditions you have to adhere to. - 1.2 In July 2019, Ofcom published a Statement, "Enabling wireless innovation through local licensing", which introduced two new licence products to make it easier for a wider range of users in the UK to access radio spectrum on a shared basis.2 - 1.3 These are: - i) the Shared Access licence, which gives access to several spectrum bands which support mobile technology; and - ii) the Local Access licence, which provides a way for other users to access spectrum which has already been licensed to the UK's Mobile Network Operators (MNOs), in locations where an MNO is not using their spectrum.
+You can find the guidance document for the Local Access licence on the Ofcom website. - 1.4 A Shared Access licence can support wireless connectivity to a business or site, in a way that can be more secure than licence exempt technology like Wi-Fi and more customisable than using a solution from an MNO.
 The licence can be useful for all sorts of different businesses and industries, such as those set out in the graphic below.